How Are Cat Diseases Transmitted?

 How Do Cats Transmit Diseases to Other Cats?

 Cats can transmit diseases through sneezing, coughing, grooming, and sharing food/water bowls.
 Commonly transmitted feline diseases include leukemia, immunodeficiency virus, and respiratory infections.
-Clean living spaces and good hygiene practices can help prevent disease spread.
+Clean living spaces, good hygiene practices, and vaccines can help prevent disease spread.

 Common Infectious Cat Diseases